 Six subtractions from €840 of gross to €22,34 of EBIT.
 Each line is an honest cost of doing business.

-05 Why the formula is split in two
+05 Why is the formula split into two steps?

 - Net revenue answers "how much of today's gross is actually mine to spend?".
 Useful for cash-flow reasoning.